 If you would like to make a tax deductible donation to our scholarship fund, please send your check to: The Chuck Huntington Scholarship Fund, c/o Steve Spear, 9 Livernois Drive, Topsham, ME 04086.

-Two area elementary school teachers have been awarded Chuck Huntington scholarships to attend the teacher education program at Hog Island Audubon Camp entitled “Sharing Nature: An Educator’s Week,” which will run from July 15 – 20.
+Two area elementary school teachers have also been awarded Chuck Huntington scholarships to attend the teacher education program at Hog Island Audubon Camp entitled “Sharing Nature: An Educator’s Week,” which will run from July 15 – 20.
 This experience is designed to help teachers who want to improve their environmental education curriculum.
 Marianne Warner is a 5th grade teacher at Williams-Cone School in Topsham, and Tina Wood is a Title 1 Reading and Math teacher at the Marcia Buker School in Richmond.
 Both teachers are looking forward to enriching their environmental education curriculum and bringing their summertime learning back into the classroom in the fall.